Communication and ASD

 As our work progresses with this project, and as resources are identified and developed, we will update the contents of this page.
 Please check back regularly for updates.

 We recognize the critical need of students with ASD in the area of communication and have developed resources to support educational team members in identifying communication needs, teaching communication to students with ASD, and supporting students in this area throughout their educational career.
 Communication Guidelines and Resources have been developed to provide educators information on functions of communication, modes of communication, assessment tools, evidence-based practices, and many other resources.

 Guides and Factsheets

-VCU-ACE has developed two Factsheets related to communication: Autism Q & A: Introduction to Alternative and Augmentative Communication and Autism Q & A: Introduction to Teaching Young Children with Autism Spectrum Disorders to Verbally Communicate.
+VCU-ACE has developed two Factsheets related to communication: Autism Q & A: Introduction to Alternative and Augmentative Communication and Autism Q & A: Introduction to Teaching Young Children with Autism Spectrum Disorder to Verbally Communicate.
+The Alternative and Augmentative Communication Factsheet is also available in Spanish: Introduccion a la Comunicacion Aumentativa y Alternativa.

 Videos and Training